CAPSTONE-2022-2023/Group_22/use_cases/table_reservations.md

 Customer with a valid account in the system of the restaurant.

 Pre-conditions
-Customer is logged into the restaurant’s system.
+Customer is logged into the restaurantâ€™s system.

 Main Flows
-1. The customer clicks on the table reservation icon on the restaurant’s website.
+1. The customer clicks on the table reservation icon on the restaurantâ€™s website.
 2. The system displays a list of dates when the restaurant is open.
 3. The customer selects an available date.
 4. The system asks for the number of people.